NishTheFish92/NotesAssistant/README.md

 ## Known issues
 1. The application is unable to summarize the entire PDF effectively

-2. Responses can be than required where a a notable part of the response is redundant.
+2. Responses can be longer than required where a a notable part of the response is redundant.

 3. The method in which the PDF is embedded is not optimized and consumes a lot of API calls.